nvdekay/order-simulator/README.md

 - Spring Validation
 - Lombok
 - SpringDoc OpenAPI (Swagger UI)
-- In-memory storage using ConcurrentHashMap
+- In-memory storage using HashMap

 ---

 ## 🚀 How to Run This Project (Step-by-Step from Scratch)

 1. Make sure you have installed:
-    - Java JDK 21 or higher
+    - Java JDK 21
     - Maven 3.9+
     - IntelliJ IDEA (Community or Ultimate)